Management Approach

 Further details on the compliance system are verified by a third party and can be found in the Corporate Governance Report of Thai Listed Companies.

 In addition, OR also organizes online training on CG and Anti-corruption via ORLMS system to instill and strengthen the culture of corporate governance and anti-corruption for executives and employees at all levels.
-The contents include Corporate Governance, Anti-corruption, Conflict of Interest, Antitrust/ Anticompetitive Practices, and No Gift Policy, which are in line with OR’s business ethics and code of conduct.
+The contents include Corporate Governance, Anti-corruption, Bribery, Conflict of Interest, Antitrust/ Anticompetitive Practices, and No Gift Policy, which are in line with OR’s business ethics and code of conduct.

 Anti-corruption